serverlessworkflow/specification/dsl-reference.md

 | `"end"` | Provides a graceful conclusion to the workflow execution, signaling its completion explicitly. |
 | `string` | Continues the workflow at the task with the specified name |

+> [!WARNING]
-⚠️ Flow directives may only redirect to tasks declared within their own scope.
+> Flow directives may only redirect to tasks declared within their own scope.
 In other words, they cannot target tasks at a different depth.

 ### External Resource